shilpakarumanchi/SentimentAnalysis/README.md

-# Customer Sentiment Analysis - Equadorian Airways
+# Customer Sentiment Analysis - Equadorian Airways Ratings

 ## Overview
 Equadorian Airways, a European-based airline established in 1974, faced significant challenges due to the COVID-19 pandemic in 2020.
 As a result of the crisis, the airline reduced its workforce from 42,000 employees by 12,000 jobs.
 However, with the sharp rebound in travel demand in 2022, Equadorian Airways encountered a labor shortage, leading to the cancellation of over 1,500 flights.